 Downloading Your Google Search/Browser History

 If you feel you’ll want to look back fondly on some of your past browsing escapades, Google provides you with a way to hold on to your search history.
 To procure an archived list of your browsing history so that you can always have access to the data, you’ll need to:

-- Sign into your Google Account.
-From the main page, on the menu to the left select Data & personalization.
+Sign in to your Google Account.
+From the main page, on the menu to the left select Privacy & personalization.